mkroberson0208/jupyter-test/README.md

 w_i=B_i/(∑_(i=1)^N▒B_i )

 The weights can be passed to a classification model as sample weight parameters.
 This effectively over-samples or under-samples each observation depending on whether they have a higher-than-average or lower-than-average balance, respectively.

+## 4. Classification and Class Likelihood

+Over-sampling or under-sampling is often used in machine learning for classification tasks on rare events data.
+The primary motivation is for refined calibration and performance.
+Often times classification accuracy alone will over-state the quality of a particular forecast when the minority class occurrence is very rare.
+False positive and false negative rates, or Type I and II errors, provide a more nuanced view of majority vs. minority class performance.
+A model might achieve 99% accuracy but incorrectly classify every single minority outcome simply because 99%+ of observations are in the majority class.
+Re-sampling techniques artificially increase the number of minority outcomes in order to improve false negative rates.

+However in financial cash flow analysis the model output is usually class likelihood, not classification ID:
+* Charge-off probability as credit risk adjustment or % balance outflow
+* Prepayment probability as % balance outflow
+* Attrition probability as % line and balance outflow

+In a classification task, the class likelihood is rounded up or down to output class ID prediction.
+For cash flow adjustment the class likelihood is used directly without rounding.
+Individual loans aren’t classified as default/non-defaulted, but instead a percentage of their balance is subtracted each month to adjust the portfolio valuation and cash flow.

+Re-sampling techniques introduce a bias that skews the average class probabilities.
+While for classification tasks this doesn’t significantly impact class prediction, since probabilities are rounded into 0/1 class IDs, the underlying class likelihoods will be misrepresentative of the baseline event rate.
+Over-sampling default indicators will lead to over-prediction of portfolio loss rates unless tied to balance amounts.
+Re-sampling should only be used when class ID is the ultimate variable of interest, not class likelihood.